-As the National Park Service faces an astonishing price tag to repair all aspects of the park, coupled with impending budget cuts, care of the trails, campgrounds, and overlooks are falling to the bottom of the long list of priorities.
+As the National Park Service faces an astonishing price tag to repair all aspects of the park, coupled with impending budget constraints, care of the trails, campgrounds, and overlooks are falling to the bottom of the long list of priorities.
 That means, the places you enjoy nature on the Parkway desperately need your help!

 The 80,000-plus acres that make up the Blue Ridge Parkway are home to more than 2,000 plant species.
 To protect this flora and educate visitors, the National Park Service is preparing to create a plant nursery that can help bolster threatened and rare native plants like the Heller's Blazing Star (pictured).
 Your gift will create a meaningful learning experience for an intern who will assist park biologists in laying the groundwork for the nursery, including site selection, development of educational materials for visitors, and propagating plants found in the wild.

 A rehabilitation project for one of the most popular trails along the Blue Ridge Parkway is underway!
 A crew with the American Conservation Experience is repairing Craggy Flats Bald Trail, which has become deeply rutted, leading to erosion.

 Thank you for your gifts to make this project a reality.
 A crew with the American Conservation Experience has just finished most of the repairs at Craggy Flats Bald Trail during a four-week stint.

 Since the Foundation’s initial funding of remote wildlife cameras in 2009, the devices have captured more than 25,000 images of over 35 species of wildlife, including black bears, bobcats, coyotes, red and gray foxes, elk, European wild hogs, white-tail deer, and numerous other species on the Blue Ridge Parkway.
 The infrared cameras are a valuable tool for resource managers in their efforts to survey and oversee larger animals, especially predator species, on Parkway land.